Best Tropical Smoothie

 Dairy & Spices:

-• Yogurt – I like to add creamy vanilla Greek yogurt, it adds more protein, and makes the smoothie more filling.
+• Yogurt – I like to add creamy vanilla Greek yogurt; it adds more protein and makes the smoothie more filling.

-How do you make a tropical smoothie?
+How do you prepare

-After that, add the yogurt and the vanilla extract, if using protein powder, also add it now.
-Finally, pour the liquids on top, and blend at high speed until smooth.
+Combine and blend: First, I add the fruits to the blender.
+In my experience, I recommend adding the harder, frozen fruit chunks first, then the fresh, softer fruit on top.
+After that, I add the yogurt and vanilla extract; if using protein powder, I add it now as well.
+Finally, I pour the liquids on top and blend at high speed until smooth.

-Pour the smoothie into glasses and serve immediately.
+Serve: I pour the smoothie into glasses and serve immediately.

 Expert tip

-The secret to a good smoothie is the flavor and the texture.
+The secret to a good smoothie lies in its flavor and texture.
 Make it too watery, and it feels like you are drinking juice, not a smoothie.
-The four parts of a smoothie are the fruits/veggies – the liquids – the fat – and the add-ins.
+The four parts of a smoothie are the fruits/veggies, the liquids, the fat, and the add-ins.
+Never skip the fat part, as adding yogurt or nut butter will make the smoothie creamier and thicker.
+Sweetness is also very important; a smoothie that is not sweet tastes either bland.
+So choose sweet, ripe fruits, naturally sweet juices, and if needed, add a bit of honey, agave, or maple syrup.

 Recipe variations: